ryea9/University-projects/Cloud Computing/Week8_Lab/README.md

-# Lab 8 - ESXi Installation and Host Profiles
+# ESXi Installation and Host Profiles

 This final lab focused on scalability and standardization within a vSphere environment.
 The objectives were to add a new ESXi host to the infrastructure and then use the Host Profiles feature to create and apply a configuration template, ensuring the new host was configured identically to the existing ones.